Saruj-chy/Authenticate/README.md

 # Authenticate
-This is a Login-Registration View Project
+This is a Login-Registration UI based Project